dptools/dpdash/README-PNL.md

 **NOTE** If you have setup DPdash in a headless remote server, you should need to set up [reverse proxy](#reverse-proxy) in the remote server to be able to view the login page in a local web browser.

+**NOTE** If you changed your port value from 8000 using the `DPDASH_PORT` variable in `.env`, then substitute your port here and in all future cases where 8000 is written.

 ### Configure